devcurmudgeon/swem/README.md

-SWEM
+# SWEM (software engineering model)
-====

-This small project aims to provide a visual aid to model how software project teams work.
+This small project aims to provide a visual aid for modeling how software project teams work.
+It's a work-in-progress.

 Obviously any attempt to model complex human interactions involves simplification.
 "All models are wrong".
 Even so, a model can help us to